Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrProtectionContainerMapping.md

 ```

 ## DESCRIPTION
-The **New-AzureRmRecoveryServicesAsrProtectionContainerMapping** cmdlet creates an Azure Site Recovery Protection Container mapping by associating a policy to a Protection Container.
+The **New-AzureRmRecoveryServicesAsrProtectionContainerMapping** cmdlet creates an Azure Site Recovery Protection Container mapping by associating the specified replication policy to the specified protection container.

 ## EXAMPLES